Written by: A O’Neill, Licensed Pest Control Technician

 Another difference is the length of the antennae, which is longer than a bed bug’s antennae.
 Bed bugs also have eyes that are far more prominent.

-Pest control methods: Getting rid of cockroaches can be difficult but to prevent them from infesting your home or business, the kitchen should be clean by wiping up spills and picking up dropped food.
+Pest control methods: Getting rid of this nuisance pest can be difficult, but to prevent them from infesting your home or business, the kitchen should be kept clean by wiping up spills and picking up dropped food.

 A pest professional will usually use a combination of treatment methods, such as gel bait stations, dusts, and sprays.

-|Color||Translucent white to light brown
+Color: Translucent white to light brown

-|Appearance||Booklice have 3 body segments which include an elongated body.
-They have 6 legs and the head has mouth chewing parts and two long antennae.
+Appearance: Booklice have 3 body segments, which include an elongated body.
+They have 6 legs, and the head has mouth-chewing parts and two long antennae.

-|Habitat||Indoors they live in damp, warm areas such as old window frames, moldy foods, and of course, inside books and stacked paper.
+Habitat: Indoors, they live in damp, warm areas such as old window frames, moldy foods, and, of course, inside books and stacked paper.

-Book Louse Vs Bed Bug – differences/similarities: Sometimes booklice are mistaken for bed bug nymphs due to the similarity in color.|
+Book Louse Vs Bed Bug – differences/similarities: Sometimes booklice are mistaken for bed bug nymphs due to the similarity in color and size.

 Booklice do not bite or feed on animal or human blood.

 Pest control methods: Booklice are easy to get rid of by wiping away mold and sealing moisture-prone areas.
 Throw away any infested food.
-Ventilate and reduce the humidity in your home to further prevent any mold growth and eliminate their food source.
+Reduce the humidity in your home to try to stop any mold growth and eliminate their food source.

-|Appearance||Spider beetles have rounded shaped abdomens.
-They are smaller than bed bugs and have long legs and 2 long antennae and look like a spider when looking down on them.
+Appearance: Spider beetles have rounded-shaped abdomens.
+They are smaller than bed bugs, have long legs and 2 long antennae, and look like a spider when you look down on them.

 Some species differ in color.
-For example, the American spider beetle pictured above has yellow-colored hairs covering its head, thorax, legs, and antennae.
+For example, the American spider beetle (pictured above) has yellow-colored hairs covering its head, thorax, legs, and antennae.

-|Habitat||Spider beetles eat cereals, grains, dried fruit, and anything that is not stored in airtight containers.
+Habitat: They eat cereals, grains, dried fruit, and anything that is not stored in airtight containers.
 They like to lay their eggs in moist food products.

-Spider beetles are often are mistaken for bed bugs due to the similarity in color and shape.
+Spider Beetle Vs Bed Bug – differences/similarities: Can be mistaken for bed bugs due to the resemblance in color and shape.

 Unlike bed bugs, spider beetles do not bite or feed on humans.

-Pest control methods||To get rid of spider beetles everything they have infested needs to thrown away.
+Pest control methods: Everything they have infested needs to be thrown away.
 This will also include emptying the pantry and vacuuming the shelves.
-All new food items will need to stored in containers to keep the spider beetles out. |
+All new food items will need to be stored in containers to keep them out.